GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Complementary Analysis of Experimental Results

-Apart from the fidelity shift, we have an intriguing discovery in the assay shift which is also closely linked to the analysis we have presented in Sec.~\ref{sec:results2}.
-As illustrated in Fig.~\ref{fig:ccc} and \ref{fig:ddd}, although there is a large divergence of $\mathbb{P}(Y)$ between different assay subgroups, the distribution $\mathbb{P}(Y)$ is quite similar between the source and target domain, \textit{i.e.} $\mathbb{P}_{\mathcal{S}}(Y)\approx\mathbb{P}_{\mathcal{T}}(Y)$, which stands in contrast to the scenarios of the scaffold shift and size shift shown in Fig.~\ref{fig:eee} and \ref{fig:fff}.
-This provides a plausible explanation for why TL strategies cannot exhibit substantial improvement over ERM in the assay shift, as shown in Table \ref{tab:app4}, although it is also categorized as the concept shift.
-However, to provide a comprehensive answer to this question, it's crucial to consider various other factors as well.
-For example, we follow DrugOOD to transition the affinity prediction to a binary classification task, which is a kind of simplification made for this problem; Besides, the mechanism of the assay shift, unlike the fidelity shift scenario, may go beyond a mere label distribution mismatch but could involve more aspects, like the substantial shift in the input distribution $\mathbb{P}(X)$ between the domains $\cal S$ and $\cal T$, which can pose a significant challenge, particularly when the amount of labeled OOD data is limited.
-We leave further comprehensive analysis to future work.
+Additionally, we observe that TL strategies cannot yield a large improvement over ERM in Assay Shift (\textit{cf.} Table~\ref{tab:app4}), which is another scenario of Concept Shift (\textit{cf}.
+Sec.~\ref{sec:BIO}).
+Following the analysis in Conclusion 2, a plausible explanation lies in how $\mathbb{P}_{\mathcal{S}}(Y)$ and $\mathbb{P}_{\mathcal{T}}(Y)$ varies in this case: Although there is a large divergence in $\mathbb{P}(Y)$ between different assay subgroups (\textit{cf.} Fig.~\ref{fig:ccc}), the distribution $\mathbb{P}(Y)$ is quite similar between the source and target domain (\textit{cf.} Fig.~\ref{fig:ddd}), \textit{i.e.} $\mathbb{P}_{\mathcal{S}}(Y)\approx\mathbb{P}_{\mathcal{T}}(Y)$, which stands in contrast to the scenarios of the scaffold shift and size shift shown in Fig.~\ref{fig:eee} and \ref{fig:fff}.

+However, to provide a comprehensive answer to this question, it's crucial to consider other factors as well.
+For example, we simplify the affinity prediction by following DrugOOD, transitioning it to a binary classification task.
+Besides, the mechanism of the assay shift, unlike the fidelity shift scenario, may involve more than just a mismatch of label distribution $\mathbb{P}(Y)$ but could also entail a substantial shift in the input distribution $\mathbb{P}(X)$ between the domains $\cal S$ and $\cal T$.
+This can pose a significant challenge, particularly when the amount of labeled OOD data is limited.
+We leave a further in-depth analysis of this case to future work.